 - Ordinary retirement: in general you can apply for this pension if you are affiliated to any social security system and meet the age and contribution requirements.
 It is worth knowing that the retirement age, which varies according to the contribution period, will be applied gradually during the next few years, according to a scale.

 - Age: you can apply for this pension if you have reached the ordinary age, apart for some exceptions.
-Currently, the minimum age for applying for this pension is 65, if you can prove you have paid at least 37 years and 3 months of contributions or 66 years if you have less contributions.
+Currently, the minimum age for applying for this pension is 65, if you can prove you have paid at least 37 years and 6 months of contributions or 66 years and 2 months if you have less contributions.
 Workers who apply for this pension without being registered with Social Security must meet the same requirements.